-UCSF is voluntarily committing to establish a threshold for local hiring goals that is compatible with the standards recently adopted by the Board of Supervisors of the City and County of San Francisco.
+UCSF is voluntarily committing to establish a threshold for local hiring goals that is in compliance with the standards adopted by the Board of Supervisors of the City and County of San Francisco.

-In order to reach these goals UCSF has partnered with the Mission Hiring Hall, a respected San Francisco based non-profit organiztion experienced in managing employment outreach programs.
-MHH will partner with UCSF on its local hiring intiaitive on building projects that have total construction cost greater than $5 million.
+In order to reach these goals UCSF has partnered with the Mission Hiring Hall (MHH), a respected San Francisco based non-profit organization experienced in managing employment outreach programs.
+MHH will partner with UCSF on its local hiring intiative on building projects that have total construction cost greater than $5 million.

-If you would like to apply for a construction position at the Mission Bay Hospital please complete and submit the following form:
+If you would like to apply for a construction position with a UCSF project please complete and submit the following form:

-As the city's second-largest employer, UCSF understands the important role we play in the economic health of the City.
-That's why we are working with our neighbors to help develop a vibrant, sustainable San Francisco workforce.
+UCSF understands the important role we play in the economic health of the City and that is why we are working with our neighbors to help develop a vibrant, sustainable San Francisco workforce.
 UCSF Works for You is a monthly publication that brings you regular updates on our workforce development efforts in our local communities.
 We believe in fostering a spirit of honest communication, mutual understanding, and creative collaboration with the people whose neighborhoods and concerns we share.
 Click on the links below to view past editions of UCSF Works for You.
-February 23, 2012

 UCSF Works for You February 2012